 DEQ also received comments on many other topics.
 In response to these comments, DEQ’s proposal includes these elements that are different from the temporary rule:

-Adding selenium to the list of glassmaking HAPs that are regulated in the rule.
+Adding selenium to the list of glassmaking HAPs that are regulated in the rule, based on DEQ’s determination that without controls, there is a significant risk that ambient concentrations of selenium from a CAGM could pose an unacceptable risk to human health.

-Revising the requirements for control devices and providing compliance options..
+Revising the requirements for control devices and providing compliance options.
 Tier 2 facilities must perform a ‘grain loading’ source test and install either a baghouse leak detection system (BLDS) or a high efficiency particulate arrestance (HEPA) after-filter on each control device.
 Tier 1 facilities may choose to perform a ‘grain loading’ source test or install a BLDS or a HEPA after-filter on each control device.

 Changing the rule’s 24-hour health benchmark for hexavalent chromium from 36 ng/m3 (nanograms per cubic meter of air) to 5 ng/m3, based on a re-evaluation of the exposure levels that could pose an unacceptable risk to human health.